Elder Abuse and Dependent Adult Abuse

 LEARNING OUTCOME AND OBJECTIVES: Upon completion of this course, you will have the current, evidence-based information and tools you need to accurately identify and report suspected dependent adult and vulnerable elder abuse.
 Specific learning objectives to address potential knowledge gaps include:

-- Define “dependent adult abuse” and "vulnerable elder abuse."
+- Define “elder (older adult) abuse” and “dependent adult abuse.”

-- Discuss the risk factors for victims and perpetrators.
+- Discuss the risk factors for those who experience abuse and its perpetrators.

 - Explain the reporting process and barriers to reporting suspected abuse.

-- Summarize urgent and protective interventions that may be taken in cases of abuse.
+- Summarize protective interventions that may be taken in cases of abuse.